Validator Guide

 Validator candidates can bond their own Luna and have Luna "delegated", or staked, to them by token holders.
-The Columbus Mainnet will have 100 validators, but over time this will increase to 300 validators according to a predefined schedule.
-The validators are determined by who has the most stake delegated to them — the top 100 validator candidates with the most stake will become Terra validators.
+The Columbus Mainnet currently has 130 validators, but over time this will increase to 300 validators according to a predefined schedule.
+The validators are determined by who has the most stake delegated to them — the top 130 validator candidates with the most stake will become Terra validators.

 Validators and their delegators will earn the following fees:

 Compute fees: To prevent spamming, validators may set minimum gas fees for transactions to be included in their mempool.
 At the end of every block, the compute fees are disbursed to the participating validators pro-rata to stake.

 Stability fees: To stabilize the value of Luna, the protocol charges a small percentage transaction fee ranging from 0.1% to 1% on every Terra transaction, capped at 1 TerraSDR.
 This is paid in any Terra currency, and is disbursed pro-rata to stake at the end of every block in TerraSDR.

 Seigniorage rewards: Validators that participate in the Exchange Rate

 Oracleget a portion of seigniorage if they faithfully report and win the ballot (vote within the reward band around the weighted median).